Inbibo/shift_docs/docs/reference/shift_catalogs/creativesoftware.md

 	<figcaption></figcaption>
 </figure>

-Import the objects from the provided FBX file into scene.
+Imports the objects from the provided FBX file into the scene.
 Optionally one can provide a preset file containing import settings.
 Optionally one can provide a take number, and the corresponding animation will be imported.

 Works for Maya.